CME Bitcoin Futures: Hedge Fund Short Squeeze Paves Potential Path to $85K

 Institutional Sentiment and the Path to $85,000

-The convergence of the CME positioning shift and the broader leverage reset forms a compelling narrative for a potential rally.
+The convergence of the CME positioning shift and the broader utilize reset forms a compelling narrative for a potential rally.
 The $85,000 price target is not arbitrary; it represents the next major technical and psychological resistance level above Bitcoin’s previous all-time high.
 For this target to become viable, sustained buying momentum must materialize.

 The reduction of institutional shorts at the CME could be the first step.
 If price begins to climb and breaks key resistance levels, it may trigger several reinforcing mechanisms.
 First, the remaining short positions could be forced to cover, adding fuel to the rally.
 Second, momentum-based algorithmic traders and CTAs, which often follow trend signals, may initiate new long positions, creating additional demand.
 Finally, a decisive breakout could renew mainstream media attention and retail investor interest, broadening the buyer base.